 3. A source of passive income

-I switched from direct sales (which promised passive income) to blogging and affiliate income (adding links to products I love), because there is very little overhead other than setting up and maintaining my website.
+I switched from direct sales (which promised passive income) to blogging and affiliate income (adding links to products I love), because there is almost no overhead other than setting up and maintaining my website.
 When I was in direct sales, I had to pay for inventory, conferences, and team meetings.
 Even though I was successful and became a sales director, I put out way more money than I took in.

 4. An organized way to get your affairs in order

 It’s important to have a system in place in the event that you pass away, even though most of us hate thinking about it.
 My friend Karen O’Neil created a workbook called A Guide to Getting Affairs in Order.

 Inside, you can write down all the information your loved ones need to know to find your important documents, passwords, financial information, final wishes, etc. It’s not an estate or medical plan, which you also need, but rather a directory that makes it easier for your loved ones to deal with final arrangements.
 When it comes to survival tools for your family, this is one you need.

 Partners come and go, either through a breakup or death.
 Often women compromise using their talents and the ability to achieve their full potential as a way to please their partner.
 If there is something you’ve always wanted to do, give yourself the time to at least explore the possibilities.
 This may require further education or simply giving yourself the space to do it.

 6. A well-cared-for body and mind